Walter Schachner

-Walter "Schoko" Schachner (born 1 February 1957) is a football manager and former player, who played as a forward.
+Walter "Schoko" Schachner (born 1 February 1957) is an Austrian football manager and former player, who played as a forward.
 He made 64 appearances scoring 23 goals for the Austria national team.

 As he always brought chocolate to the games when he was a boy, he got the nickname schoko.
 He was one of the most successful Austrian players in Italian football, as he played for four clubs over seven years.

 Club career

 Schachner was born in Leoben, Austria.
 Much-travelled, he started his professional career at local outfit Alpine Donawitz at 18 in the 1975–76 season, earning a place in the national team after only one and a half season.
 He was duly picked up by Vienna club Austria Wien but moved abroad to play in Italy for seven years, from 1981 to 1988, in A.C.
 Cesena (58 matches, 17 goals), Torino F.C.
 (85 matches, 18 goals) and Avellino (48 matches 13 goals).